Eluder-based Regret for Stochastic Contextual MDPs: Analysis

-Next, we analyse the expected regret of the dynamic's log-loss oracle in terms of the Hellinger distance.
-The following result is a straightforward application of Lemma A.14 in~\cite{foster2021statistical} (see proof in \cref{sec:proofs-oracles}).
+Next, we analyze the expected regret of the dynamic's log-loss oracle in terms of the Hellinger distance.
+The following result is a straightforward application of Lemma A.14 in~\citet{foster2021statistical} (proof in \cref{sec:proofs-oracles}).
+To that end, we denote the expected squared Hellinger distance at round $t$ over a trajectory generated by $\pi$ where the context is $c$ as $\Ehelt[\pi]$.
+Formally,